Concurrent Degrees

 The concurrent MEM (or MF)/MPP degree provides training in the politics and economics of resource and environmental policymaking.
 Emphasis is placed on understanding the social and political forces involved, developing facilities with quantitative and logical methods of forecasting, and evaluating policy consequences.
 Knowledge of the uses and limitations of policy analysis and an awareness of the ethical dimensions of policy choice are also stressed.

 The concurrent degree takes three years to complete.
 Typically, the first year is devoted to study in the Sanford School of Public Policy, the second year is spent in the Nicholas School of the Environment and the third year combines work in both the Nicholas School and the Sanford School.
 At least 36 graduate credits within the Nicholas School, as recorded on the Nicholas School transcript, are required to earn the MEM or MF degree.
 A summer internship with a resource or environmental agency, or with a related legislative, judicial, or interest group, is required for the policy degree.
 Students in this concurrent degree program have the option of doing two separate master’s projects (MP), or one combined MP.
 Concurrent degree students working in a group MP in the Nicholas School must choose the two-MP option.
-Students electing to pursue the MEM (or MF) concurrently with the MPP must complete the requirements for both degrees before either degree will be awarded.
+Students who choose to complete two separate MPs may enroll in up to 6 MP credits (ENVIRON 899) at the Nicholas School, and 6 credits at Sanford (PUBPOL 807 and PUBPOL 808).
+Students who choose to complete one combined MP may enroll for 3 credits in PUBPOL 807 in the fall, and 3 credits in ENVIRON 899 in the spring of their third year.

 Students must apply to and be accepted by both the Nicholas School of the Environment and the Sanford School of Public Policy.
-For detailed information on the public policy degree, write to the Director of Graduate Studies, Sanford School of Public Policy, Duke University, Box 90243, Durham, NC 27708-0243, or visit the Sanford School of Public Policy website at sanford.duke.edu.
+For detailed information on the public policy degree, visit the Sanford School of Public Policy website at sanford.duke.edu.

 Juris Doctor in Environmental Law